 (1) Any thing forfeited to the Crown under this Act may be sold, destroyed or otherwise disposed of in the prescribed way.

-(2) Proceeds of the sale of any thing forfeited to the Crown under this Act are to be paid to the credit of such fund or funds under this Act as are prescribed or, if no fund is prescribed, then into the Consolidated Fund.
+(2) Proceeds of the sale of any thing forfeited to the Crown under this Act are to be paid to the credit of such account or accounts under this Act as are prescribed or, if no account is prescribed, then into the Consolidated Account.

+[Section 221 amended by No. 77 of 2006 s.
+4 and 17.]

 Division 5 — Additional penalties

 222. Additional penalty based on value of fish